Placeholder and Float Label in MultiSelect

 FloatLabel

-Use the FloatLabelType property to specify the floating label behavior of the DropDownList that the Placeholder text floats above the TextBox based on the following values.
-FloatLabelType is applicable only when Placeholder is used.
-FloatLabelType is depends on Placeholder.
-Default value of FloatLabelType is Never.
+Use the FloatLabelType property to control the floating label behavior of the MultiSelect.
+When enabled, the placeholder text moves above the input according to the specified mode.
+FloatLabelType applies only when a Placeholder is defined.
+The default value is Never.

 The floating label supports the types of actions as follow.